felixjung/feju.github.io/_posts/2016-03-18-let-us-loop-you-in.md

 ##### Cleaning up the product lines

 Why do I think Apple is going to do this?
-Think about it, the Macbook Air was a radical machine when it first got introduced.
-No other laptop was as thin and owning the first generation Macbook Air cost a premium.
+Think about it, the Macbook Air was a radical machine when it was first introduced.
+No other laptop was as thin, and owning the first generation Macbook Air cost a premium.
 Over time this changed and the Air became Apple's default consumer laptop.
 Last year, the company introduced a new 12" Macbook that is lighter and thinner than the 11" Macbook Air.
-I am convinced, the only reason Apple kept the Air around was that the Macbook was too much of a compromise in terms of performance an connectivity and too expensive at the time.
-Just like the original Air it was too much of a technological advancement for the broader market.
-That could very well change this year rendering the Macbook Air obsolete.
+I am convinced the only reason Apple kept the Air around was that the Macbook was too much of a compromise in terms of performance and connectivity and too expensive at the time.
+Just like the original Air, it was too much of a technological advancement for the broader market.
+That could very well change this year -- rendering the Macbook Air obsolete.

 The case for dropping the iPad Air is similar.
 It was introduced at a time when the iPad 2 was still being sold as a cheap entry device.
-The iPad Air was also a lot thinner and lighter than any other existing iPad.
+The iPad Air was also a lot lighter and thinner than any other existing iPad.
 It made sense to give it a more distinct name.
 Maybe Apple even wanted to associate it with the Macbook Air.
 In any case, Apple is no longer selling the iPad 2.
 Their iPad lineup consists of the current iPad Pro, the iPad Air 2 and iPad Air, and two